 - Alisha Sweezey - Eel Ground, New Brunswick

 - Tommi Hill – New Credit, Ontario

-Openings for membership on NAYCHA: Manitoba and Yukon.
-We are specifically seeking Aboriginal youth living with or affected by HIV and AIDS.
+Openings for membership on NAYCHA: Manitoba, Northwest Territories and Yukon.
+We are specifically seeking Indigenous youth living with or affected by HIV and AIDS and/or other STIs.

 For more information about CAAN and the National Aboriginal Youth Council on HIV and AIDS contact: